 This teaches a powerful lesson about considering the feelings of others; Intentions are often misunderstood and incorrectly attributed.
 In these three weeks- the period of time between the siege on Jerusalem's fortress and the destruction of the second temple- I will attempt to be extra sensitive.

 On that note, in last week's post I thoughtlessly pursued self-expression at the expense of my mother's dignity.
 When I think about the epitome of children honoring their parents, I think of the Roosevelt children.
 It took a long time before President Roosevelt's syndrome was exposed and his paralysis made public headlines; How did citizens not know the physical condition of their own leader?
-During every speech, as Roosevelt addressed the people as an emblem of power, one of his sons stood beside him supporting the weight of his body, and safeguarded their father's decency at having hoisted him from his wheelchair.
+During every speech, as Roosevelt addressed the people as an emblem of power, one of his sons stood beside him supporting the weight of his body, and safeguarded their father's decency at having been hoisted from a wheelchair.

 In these next weeks I dare us all to be a bit more thoughtful in speech, action, spirit.
 Pay a little money, time, respect.
 See that roller blades, reading, and redbox are all just escapes from thinking profoundly about the things and people that we hold at our own Temples.